MukulLatiyan/100DaysOfCode/README.md

 DAY3- Type conversion, numbers and math object in javascript.
 DAY4- How strings behave?
 What are the various string methods that are available to us?
 DAY5- Learn everything that i know about template literals and arrays.
+DAY6- Basics of loops, objects and if-else statement.